m-elwin/ez-ros-docker/README.md

 # Basic usage
-`./usedocker bash` (to launch bash in the container) `./usedocker zsh` (to launch zsh in the container)
+`./usedocker bash` (to launch bash in the container)

+`./usedocker zsh` (to launch zsh in the container)

-See `./usedocker` to print ussage information.
+See `./usedocker` to print usage information.

 On first run the commands above will build the container, start it, and prompt you to create a default home directory on the host.
-You may wish to copy some configuration files (such as .bashrc or .zshrc) from your home directory to the docker container (especially so you can source /opt/ros/melodic/setup.{zsh|bash}).
+You may wish to copy some configuration files (such as `.bashrc` or `.zshrc`) from your home directory to the docker container (especially so you can source `/opt/ros/melodic/setup.{zsh|bash}`).

 # Features